Automotive industry in New Zealand: 1926 General Motors

 In 1926, General Motors New Zealand was formed, opening an assembly plant in well-established industrial area, Petone, in the Hutt Valley.
 In its first twelve months ended mid September 1927 the plant assembled 2,191 cars.
 In late 1929 GM was able to report the following locally sourced materials were used in their cars: wool in the upholstery, Miro timber for commercial bodies, varnishes, glues, enamels and numerous small parts, glass would shortly be added.
 Other articles which in GM's opinion should be made locally included carpets and top material and its necessary padding.
 All associated advertising literature was locally printed and in colour.
 At first, it produced American Chevrolet, Pontiac and Buick cars, adding Oldsmobile in 1928.

 Its first British Vauxhalls were built in 1931, along with Bedford trucks.
 In its first eight years it assembled more than 25,000 vehicles.

 By the late 1930s the plant employed 760 and was building GM's Frigidaire commercial refrigerators.
 Silencers or mufflers were added to the range of products, 172,000 of them were made in the next ten years.
 A run of German Opel Kadetts was put through.
-The factory's size was almost doubled in 1939, more than 6 acres were now under roof and the site had been expanded to 12 1/4 acres incorporating a cricket ground, sports field and parking for employees' cars and bicycles.
+The factory's size was almost doubled in 1939, more than six acres were now under roof and the site had been expanded to 12 1/4 acres incorporating a cricket ground, sports field and parking for employees' cars and bicycles.
 This Petone plant closed in 1984 and production was moved to Trentham.

 Australian Holdens were first introduced as assembled cars in 1954, but the first Holden from General Motors’ Petone plant, an FE Series, emerged in 1957.
 A large new plant at Trentham in the Hutt Valley was opened in 1967, where General Motors built such vehicles as the Australian Holden HQ series and UK Vauxhall Viva during the 1970s and Commodore during the 1980s.

-By the early 1970s, more than 80% of New Zealand's new cars were supplied by General Motors, Ford, Todd Motors and New Zealand Motor Corporation.
+By the early 1970s, more than 80 percent of New Zealand's new cars were supplied by General Motors, Ford, Todd Motors and New Zealand Motor Corporation.
 By 1990 the General Motors plant at Trentham had been reduced to a truck assembly operation, later to close altogether.

 General Motors New Zealand changed its name to Holden New Zealand on 15 July 1994.